Mary Corkling: Food reform

-Corkling's membership of the Ladies' Sanitary Association showed her burgeoning interest in social reform, but she focused most of her energy on food reform.
+Corkling's membership of the Ladies' Sanitary Association was followed by work in food reform.

-During her time in Sicily, Corkling noticed how healthy the peasants were and associated this with the brown bread they ate.
-She sold her own jewellery to fund experiments to wean Manchester from the popular white wheaten bread.
-This led to the formation of the Bread Reform League in 1880 at Kensington Town Hall, with Corkling leading it.
-At her parents' request she used the name May Yates for this, as it was thought unseemly for a woman of the Corkling family to be a public figure.
-T. H. Huxley and others offered their support.
+While in Sicily, Corkling associated the health of local peasants with the brown bread they ate.
+She sold jewellery to fund efforts to promote brown bread in Manchester.
+In 1880, she founded the Bread Reform League at Kensington Town Hall and became its leader.
+At her parents' request, she used the name May Yates because they considered public work unsuitable for a woman of the Corkling family.
+T. H. Huxley and others supported the campaign.